Step #2. EDIT WITH PURPOSE

 - Keep anything that you don’t feel comfortable wearing.

 - Make immediate decisions first.
-Put anything you’re unsure about in the maybe pile and keep moving.
+Get rid of anything you know without a doubt you don’t love first, leaving anything you’re unsure about in the closet and keep moving.

 - Have something tailored or altered in a way to make it wearable.
 Shortening a hem or having sleeves shortened to 3/4 length, or having a dress made into a top or skirt.